Masutangu/Masutangu.github.io/_posts/2019-10-22-data-intensive-note-4.md

 An important aspect of total order broadcast is that **the order is fixed at the time the messages are delivered**: a node is not allowed to retroactively insert a message into an earlier position in the order if subsequent messages have already been delivered.
 This fact makes total order broadcast stronger than timestamp ordering.

-Another way of looking at total order broadcast is that it is a way of creating a log (as in a replication log, transaction log, or write-ahead log): delivering a message is like appending to the log.
+Another way of looking at total order broadcast is that **it is a way of creating a log (as in a replication log, transaction log, or write-ahead log): delivering a message is like appending to the log**.
 Since all nodes must deliver the same messages in the same order, all nodes can read the log and see the same sequence of messages.

 Total order broadcast is also useful for implementing a lock service that provides fencing tokens.
 Every request to acquire the lock is appended as a message to the log, **and all messages are sequentially numbered in the order they appear in the log.
 The sequence number can then serve as a fencing token, because it is monotonically increasing.** In ZooKeeper, this sequence number is called **zxid**.